 EveryDollar really took it there with this branded backpack.
 Choosing the color white was a good choice because it created a blank canvas that really made their logo pop.

 Now that’s a lot of swag!
 I’m sure Chewy fans (humans and pets) love having so many fun ways to represent one of their favorite brands.
 Frisbees and tennis balls for the pups, and sunglasses, koozies, notebooks, and coasters for the humans.
+They definitely took company swag items and shared them with the whole family.

 5. Sun Bum

-When you have a mascot like Sunny, your fans will snatch up any opportunity to get their hands on your swag.
+When you have a mascot like Sunny, your fans will snatch up any opportunity to get their hands on your corporate swag.
 So slap your mascot on a tote or create stickers like Sun Bum did and watch your followers go totally bananas for it.

 6. Shake Shack

 ‘Nothing says “Thank You” like free stuff.’
 I’d have to agree with Visible on this one.
-This branded swag is really the total package.
+This unique swag idea is really the total package.
 Everything from the selection of products to the fun design.
 I also love how they switched things up by using a reusable and multi-use tin container.

 9. Ralph’s Coffee